This post may contain affiliate links. Please see my disclosure policy for details.

 Sarah would make her Gingerbread in the morning and set up shop outside Church Cottage, on a tree stump outside.

 During the Victorian era, there was a tourism boom with the North Western Railways and it couldn’t have come at a better time.

 Many people wanted to explore the Lake District and Grasmere that William Wordsworth spoke so fondly of.
 However, he stopped the train line every reaching Grasmere!
 So many tourists made their way over to this part of the world on a Stagecoach pulled by horses.

 The Stagecoaches would pass by the Wordsworth Hotel today and they would stop off here for a small break.
 Sarah would be waiting for them with hot drinks and Grasmere Gingerbread as refreshment.

 The word spread about her marvellous creation and more and more people came to sample it.
-So, you could almost say that the Grasmere Gingerbread shop was a like a historic services on the road!
+So, you could almost say that the Grasmere Gingerbread shop was like a historic service station on the road!

 4. The Grasmere Gingerbread shop still rent lands off the church even today

-So, the business don’t technically own the property after all these years ever since the time when Sarah rented it with Wilfred.
+So, the business doesn’t technically own the property after all these years ever since the time when Sarah rented it with Wilfred.